kamichidu/vim-hariti/README.md

     It builds your &runtimepath without applying.
     You can execute this command when you edit [bundles file](#bundles-file-grammar).

+* HaritiDocs

+    It generates helptags for all bundles.

+* HaritiUpdate

+    It updates bundles except local-bundles.

 * hariti#tap({name})

     It returns 1 if a plug-in it has a {name} is installed.